StefanTodoran/web-minify/README.md

 - Future JavaScript support is orphan, if you want to make ES6, ES7 work feel free to send pull request, we will merge it.

-# Contributors

-- **Please Star this Repo on Github !**, it helps to show up faster on searchs.
-- [Help](https://help.github.com/articles/using-pull-requests) and more [Help](https://help.github.com/articles/fork-a-repo) and Interactive Quick [Git Tutorial](https://try.github.io).

 # Licence

-- GNU GPL and GNU LGPL and [MIT](https://github.com/juancarlospaco/css-html-js-minify/issues/65#issuecomment-330983569).
+- GNU GPL and GNU LGPL and MIT.

 This work is free software:
 You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-This work is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
-Without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This work is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this work.

 # Example

 <details>

-**Input CSS:**
+<summary><b>Input CSS</b></summary>

 ```css
 /*!